 The Art Law Review: Netherlands

 The Netherlands has traditionally been able to punch above its weight in the international cultural world.
-When last measured, in 2016, the country registered 14,925 ross-border activities, by some 4,000 Dutch makers and organisations, including performances, exhibitions, lectures, presentations and publications.2
+When last measured, in 2016, the country registered 14,925 cross-border activities, by some 4,000 Dutch makers and organisations, including performances, exhibitions, lectures, presentations and publications.2

 The importance of the Dutch art world goes hand in hand with the importance of the proper legal organisation of the protection of cultural heritage and the recognition of restitution claims.
 The year 2020 has brought several – according to some, long overdue – initiatives.
 A government appointed committee has held in-depth discussions with interested parties and critics of the current Dutch Nazi-looted art restitution policy.
-Restitution of colonial looted art was on the agenda of the Gonçalves Committee, which issued its groundbreaking and far-reaching advice to the government in early October this year.
+Restitution of colonial looted art was on the agenda of the Gonçalves Committee, which issued its groundbreaking and far-reaching advice to the government in 2020.
 Previously, yet another governmental committee had considered the question of how far the Netherlands should go in protecting Dutch cultural heritage against its possible removal abroad.

 The year in review